 Any implementation project should be flexible, but this is especially critical for CPQ projects due to the complex nature of the software.
 It touches so many other systems, flows throughout the organization, and has a major impact on revenue that it’s nearly impossible to anticipate and understand everything that may come up.
 Make sure your service provider has the experience and expertise that they’ll need when hiccups and bottlenecks arise or else you’ll find yourself spinning your wheels, stalled, blowing through a budget.

 4. Engage with All Stakeholders:

 The vast impact that CPQ can have across your organization means that it’s important to engage with all stakeholders.
 Make sure your service provider meets with sales reps, managers, billing, sales operations, product teams—everyone and anyone who may have a role in moving deals through the sales process.
 Truly understand what they need in a CPQ solution, what they currently do, and how automation and digital transformation can help them execute their step in the process.

 5. Forget Small Pilots:

-Implementing CPQ solutions are hard, but don’t get stuck with service providers who blow up timelines and budgets due to a lack of expertise and thoughtful planning.
-Find someone who has the expertise and best practices in place that can roll out your CPQ solution quickly, efficiently and with little disruption.
+Implementing CPQ solutions is hard, but don’t get stuck with service providers who blow up timelines and budgets due to a lack of expertise and thoughtful planning.
+Find a Salesforce consulting partner who has the industry-validated expertise and best practices in place that can roll out your CPQ solution quickly, efficiently, and with little disruption.